 Regional alteration systems related to roll front development followed the Wind River Formation depositional patterns.
 Two major alteration systems developed, one in the Lower Sand and one in the Main Sand.
-Major historical ore bodies in the southern portions of the District were in both the Lower and Main Sands.
+Major historical ore bodies in the southern portions of the District were mainly in the Lower Sand and lower alteration system, while those in the central and northern portions of the District were in both the Lower and Main Sands.
 PMC's Pit 3 was mined only in the Main Sand.
 Pits 2 and 8 were mined in both sands and both alteration systems.

 Mineralized core of the Main Sand, collected during URE's 2014 confirmation drilling program, was described by geologists as medium- to coarse-grained, friable sandstone, clean, uncemented but weakly to moderately compacted.
 Laboratory testing of physical parameters of these core samples yielded an average horizontal permeability (to air) of 3,319 millidarcies, and an average porosity of 26.8%.
-In addition, similar testing of an overlying claystone unit yielded a vertical permeability of 0.93 millidarcies, and a sample from the underlying claystone unit had a vertical permeability of 0.93 millidarcies.
-The results of these initial tests indicate conditions are suitable for uranium ISR, a high permeability neuronal parametary aquifarcies.
+In addition, similar testing of an overlying claystone unit yielded a vertical permeability of 4.56 millidarcies, and a sample from the underlying claystone unit had a vertical permeability of 0.93 millidarcy.
+The results of these initial tests indicate conditions are suitable for uranium ISR, a high permeability host aquifer confined by low permeability aquitards.